Timeless Nutrition Tips...

-People who pay attention to nutrition news and trends inevitably hear about protein: Protein bars, shakes and powders, high-protein diets, counting protein grams, etc. But the fact is, most people who eat a healthy, varied and balanced diet do not need to worry about protein intake.
+People who pay attention to nutrition news and trends inevitably hear about protein: Protein bars, shakes and powders, high-protein diets, counting protein grams, etc. But the fact is, most people who eat a healthy, varied and balanced diet have the wrong protein perspective - they do not need to worry about protein intake.
 A healthy eating plan provides more protein than required and less than the amount that can cause you trouble.

 Protein's Thermic Effect

 A diet high in protein with moderate or low carbohydrates speeds up your metabolism due to something referred to as the "thermic effect".
 Protein has the highest thermic effect of any food (nearly 30 percent).
 For example, if you eat 100 calories of chicken breast, 30 of those calories are burned off just to digest it!
 Therefore, the net caloric value is only 70 calories.
 Too much of any food will be stored as fat, but due to its high thermic effect, protein is less likely to be converted to fat than any other food type.
 When carbohydrates are reduced, the ratio of protein increases, and the thermic effect of the entire diet is higher.

 Protein - a macronutrient found in everything from meat, eggs and milk to beans, nuts and even parsley is an important part of every cell in the body.
 Without it, there would be not only no health, but also no life.
 Protein is a key part of collagen in skin.
 It forms the oxygen-carrying hemoglobin in blood, the myosin that builds muscle, key hormones such as Adrenaline, insulin and growth hormone and many other substances.